 The construction phase of any industry's infrastructure poses the greatest risk of ecosystem alteration.
-With proper planning and design, golf facilities can be constructed and maintained with minimal impact to existing wildlife and their habitat.
-Furthermore, facilities should be designed and constructed to maximize energy efficiency.
+Proper planning can minimize impact to the environment.
+Facilities should be designed and constructed to protect natural habitats while maximizing energy efficiency and work conditions.

-Local and state regulations may be in place in your location.
+Local and state regulations may be in place at the location.
 Early engagement among developers, designers, local community groups, and permitting agencies is essential to designing and constructing a golf facility that minimizes environmental impact and meets the approval process.